takenet/blip-docs/source/includes/en/integrations/whatsapp.md

 |--------------------------|----------------------------------------|
 | @wa.gw.msging.net  | WhatsApp identifier (it's not necessarily the MSISDN)   |

 **WhatsApp** is the world’s most popular business messaging channel, with more than 1.5 billion global users and end-to-end encryption.
 The **WhatsApp Business API** is a fast, simple, secure, and reliable way for businesses to reach their customers all over the world.
-This guide will help businesses onboard and build their first official WhatsApp messaging experience using BLiP and WhatsApp Business API.
+This guide will help businesses onboard and build their first official WhatsApp messaging experience using Blip and WhatsApp Business API.

-Throught BLiP you are able to create groups, invite users to previously created groups and send and receive messages (peer to peer and inside a group).
+Throught Blip you are able to create groups, invite users to previously created groups and send and receive messages (peer to peer and inside a group).
 In order to get more information about WhatsApp Business API [access the Official WhatsApp docs](https://developers.facebook.com/docs/whatsapp/).

 Before start using WhatsApp channel you should understand some basic concepts.

 * Messages - If your chatbot receives some message from a customer you get the possibility to send normal messages to this user (for free) during a 24h window.
 Every message sent by the user reset this window.
 * Notifications (or Active Messages) - messages sent by bot to a user who doesn't sent message in the last 24 hours (outside the 24h window) must be a Notification. **This kind of message must be approved by WhatsApp before be sent and will be charged**.

-You can use BLiP's API to send messages and notifications for your customers.
+You can use Blip's API to send messages and notifications for your customers.
 (Remember, for the first interaction or after de 24h window you should send only notifications).

 ### Sending a notification